codecop/clock-in-jquery/README.md

 # Clock-in kata JavaScript/JQuery

 An implementation of Clock-in kata in JavaScript.
-A project to practice asynchronous programming using Promises and testing them., done in a Randori-styled [Coding Dojo](http://codingdojo.org/WhatIsCodingDojo/), several sessions a 4 hours.
+A project to practice asynchronous programming using Promises and testing them., done in a Randori-styled [Coding Dojo](http://codingdojo.org/WhatIsCodingDojo/), 3 sessions a 4 hours each.

 ## Installation